dotnet-architecture/HealthChecks/README.md

 ===

-This project is part of ASP.NET Core.
-You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.
+This project is part of ASP.NET Core, as an initial out-of-band library.
+The plan is to evolve make this library as part of ASP.NET Core vNext (probably, ASP.NET Core 2.1, but still TBD).